dm0-/gnuxc/README.md

     half a gigabyte.
 This is the default action of the sysroot builder script.

-  * The sysroot builder script leaves RPMs, SRPMs, and source archives on the disk after it finishes, requiring almost 2 GiB of disk space.
+  * The sysroot builder script leaves RPMs, SRPMs, and source archives on the disk after it finishes, requiring about 2 GiB of disk space.
 (This space can be reclaimed by removing the RPM build environment after installation.)

-  * The main working directory will use a bit over 16 GiB after compilation.
+  * The main working directory will use around 17 GiB after compilation.

 *Memory*:  The build is usually tested on systems with at least 8 GiB of RAM.